Music of the Spheres (Coldplay album): World tour

 On 14 October 2021, a day before the release of Music of the Spheres, Coldplay officially announced the Music of the Spheres World Tour in 2022 to promote the album.
-The band had not toured for their previous album, Everyday Life, as they had decided to pause touring until they could work out how to ensure that it would be environmentally friendly.
+The band had not toured for Everyday Life as they had decided to pause touring until they could work out how to ensure that it would be environmentally friendly.
 Alongside the announcement, they released a detailed plan setting out how they would ensure that the tour would have a minimal impact on the environment and would result in 50% less carbon dioxide generated than during the A Head Full of Dreams Tour.
 The plan was developed over two years by Coldplay and a number of leading environmental experts, and features a number of innovative sustainability strategies.
 For example, the band have joined forces with BMW to create the first "mobile, rechargeable show battery" to power each concert on the tour, and have announced that the tour's stage will be built from "a combination of lightweight, low-carbon and re-usable materials (including bamboo and recycled steel) that can be properly reused or recycled at the end of the tour".
 They have also pledged to plant one tree for every ticket sold.

-Singles
+Commercial singles

 "Higher Power" was released as the lead single on 7 May 2021.
 The song was produced by Max Martin, whom the band called "a true wonder of the universe".
 The band stated in a tweet that "it arrived on a little keyboard and a bathroom sink at the start of 2020".
 An audio visualiser directed by Paul Dugdale premiered on Coldplay's YouTube channel at 12:01 a.m.
 BST on the same day.
 The official music video, directed by Dave Meyers, was released on 8 June 2021, it features Chris exploring the fictional planet Kaotica.

 "My Universe", a collaboration with South Korean pop group BTS, was released as the second single on 24 September 2021.
 The official music video, also directed by Meyers, was released on 30 September 2021.
 It features both groups performing the song alongside a fictional band named "Supernova 7" in different futuristic planets, set during an era where music is banned around the universe.
 The track debuted at number one in Billboard Hot 100, which made Coldplay the first British group in history to achieve the feat.
 It was their second United States chart-topper and BTS' sixth.

-"Let Somebody Go", a collaboration with American singer and actress Selena Gomez, was released as the third single in the adult contemporary radio on 14 February 2022.
+"Let Somebody Go", a collaboration with Selena Gomez, was released as the third single in the adult contemporary radio on 14 February 2022.
 A music video was released a week prior, on 7 February 2022, once again being directed by Meyers.